josh-minch/smart-portal/exp_module/README.md

 ```
 sudo minicom -D /dev/ttyUSB1
 ```
-In a second terminal provision the board in meshctl's command line interface
+In a second terminal provision the board in `meshctl`'s command line interface
 ```
 cd bluez/mesh
 meshctl
 ```
-In meshctl:
+In `meshctl`:
 ```
 discover-unprovisioned on
 provision dddd